anamatoso/NeuroSlice/_sources/index.rst.txt

 **Neuroslice** is a Python package for brain tumor bounding box detection using the YOLOv11m model on MRI FLAIR data.

+You can find the Github repository `here <https://github.com/anamatoso/neuroslice>`_.

 Overview
 --------